geeknik/my-awesome-stars/topics.md

 ## openai

+- [awslabs/multi-agent-orchestrator](https://github.com/awslabs/multi-agent-orchestrator) - Flexible and powerful framework for managing multiple AI agents and handling complex conversations
+- [gregpr07/browser-use](https://github.com/gregpr07/browser-use) - Make websites accessible for AI agents
+- [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
-- [marly-ai/marly](https://github.com/marly-ai/marly) - The open-source, model-agnostic alternative to OpenAI's structured outputs for your own documents or the web.
+- [marly-ai/marly](https://github.com/marly-ai/marly) - Context-aware structured outputs.
+Search your documents or the web for specific data and get it back in JSON or Markdown.
 - [TEN-framework/TEN-Agent](https://github.com/TEN-framework/TEN-Agent) - TEN Agent is the world’s first real-time multimodal agent integrated with the OpenAI Realtime API, RTC, and features weather checks, web search, vision, and RAG capabilities.
-- [katanemo/arch](https://github.com/katanemo/arch) - Arch is an intelligent prompt gateway.
-Engineered with (fast) LLMs for the secure handling, robust observability, and seamless integration of prompts with APIs - all outside business logic.
-Built by t
+- [katanemo/archgw](https://github.com/katanemo/archgw) - Arch is an intelligent prompt gateway.
+Engineered with (fast) LLMs for the secure handling, robust observability, and seamless integration of prompts with your APIs - outside business logic.
+Built by
 - [griptape-ai/griptape](https://github.com/griptape-ai/griptape) - Modular Python framework for AI agents and workflows with chain-of-thought reasoning, tools, and memory.
 - [ErikBjare/gptme](https://github.com/ErikBjare/gptme) - Your agent in your terminal, equipped with local tools: writes code, uses the terminal, browses the web, vision.
 - [openai/openai-realtime-console](https://github.com/openai/openai-realtime-console) - React app for inspecting, building and debugging with the Realtime API